We spoke with Win of 2 DADS about what it was like to become a father at 17 years old, and the wisdom he’s learnt along the way.

 If you know a young, single father, take the time to reach out and offer them your support, there isn’t a lot out there for Dads trying to figure things out on their own.
 Be there for them, so they know they have someone to turn to when they need to have a cry, or a vent, or when they need a hug.
 Often Dads put themselves down, and they truly believe that they aren’t a good father, so positive reinforcement can go a long way.

-Win and Steve have teamed up with Headspace to create an event – GET RAD for DAD – in Northcote in Victoria.
-It’s a skateboarding based event with food, games, prizes, raffles, skate prizes for the skaters, demos etc. The event is for the whole family, so anyone is welcome, and a gold coin donation will help raise funds for local youth and young fathers, just like Win and Steve.
+Win and Steve teamed up with Headspace to create an event – GET RAD for DAD – in Northcote, VIC.
+It was a skateboarding based event with food, games, prizes, raffles, skate prizes for the skaters, demos etc. The event was for the whole family, everyone was welcome, and a gold coin donation helped to raise funds for local youth and young fathers, just like Win and Steve.